swills/cirrina/NOTES.md

 * Fix zvol ownership!
 * Fix cirrinactl over IPv6
 * Actually delete disks from the database
-* Add a force kill function for OSs that won't shut down properly and when you don't want to wait
+* Add a force kill function for OSs that will not shut down properly and when you do not want to wait
 * Add feature to remove CD after first boot
 * Add a "wipe disk" feature
 * Add a "remove disk" feature to actually destroy a disk that was deleted from DB (or does not exist)